How did we make this edition?

 - Visualize the results of collation, and thereby find bugs to fix or alterations to make in the process.

 Alignment proved a significant challenge.
 We divided the novel into 33 portions (casually deemed “chunks”) that shared the same or very similar passages as starting and ending points.
-Often these were set at chapter boundaries, or at the start of a passage shared across all five editions, like the famous "It was on a dreary night of November" shared in all of the texts.
-These "chunks" would share much the same end-points as well.
-These were prepared so that the CollateX collation software would more reliably and efficiently locate variant passages than it could by working with the entire novel.
-This was also important because the MS notebooks were not a complete representation of the novel, but were missing portions, so we needed to identify which collation units we had present.
+Often these were set at chapter boundaries, or at the start of a passage shared across all five editions, like the famous phrase “It was on a dreary night of November” that was shared in all of the texts.
+These “chunks” would share much the same end-points as well.
+These were prepared so that the CollateX collation software would more reliably and efficiently locate variant passages than it could by working with only one long file representing the entire novel for each edition.
+Aligning the “chunks” that we had for each edition was also important because the manuscript notebooks were not a complete representation of the novel.
+The MS files do not represent the complete novel as it was later published, so we needed to identify which collation units we had present and where they aligned as precisely as possible with the editions of the published novel.

 To understand the contents of the Frankenstein Variorum, it helps to see how the pieces and fragments of the manuscript notebook aligned with the 33 collation units that we prepared for the full print editions available in their totality.
 The MS notebooks were missing a large portion of the opening of the novel, a full 7 collation units.
-They featured a gap in the middle, around which we identified collation unit 19, and they contained a few extra copies of passages at C-20, C-24, and C-29 - C-33.
-The MS files were identified by their position in one of three boxes at the Bodleian Library, all fully encoded by the Shelley-Godwin Archive.
+We found a gap in the middle of the notebook, around which we identified collation unit 19.
+We also found that the MS notebooks contained a few extra copies of passages at C-20, C-24, and C-29 – C-33.
+Each of the S-GA MS page files is named to indicate the position of corresponding paper notebook page in one of three boxes at the Bodleian Library, each of which is fully encoded by the Shelley-Godwin Archive.
+Following the careful work of the S-GA editors in organizing their edition files and encoding helped us immensely in constructing the alignment of the notebooks with the published novel, essential for our collation effort.
 The following interactive diagram is a visual summary of how the pieces aligned prior to collation:

 Elisa Beshero-Bondar prepared a new edition of the Thomas copy marginalia by consulting the source text in person at the Morgan Library & Museum, and reviewing the previous commentary on this material by James Rieger and Nora Crook.
 She added the Thomas copy marginalia using <add>